Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Here are some answers to frequently asked questions about nonmelanoma skin cancer.

-Q: What do I look for during a skin self-exam?A: Any change in your skin may be a sign of skin cancer.
+Any change in your skin may be a sign of skin cancer.
 Check your skin regularly and become familiar with your skin and your pattern of moles and freckles.
 Pay close attention to moles larger than a pencil eraser.
 Note any pigmented areas that have changed color or size, as well as any growths that bleed, heal, and then bleed again.
 The more consistently you check your skin, the better you'll get at spotting any changes.
 If you find anything unusual, see your doctor right away.
 The earlier skin cancer is found, the better the chance for cure.

-Look at the front and back of your body in the mirror, then raise your arms and look at your left and right sides.
+Look at the front and back of your body in the mirror.
+Then raise your arms and look at your left and right sides.

 Bend your elbows and look at your palms, forearms, including the undersides, and your upper arms.